benjaminrobira/ModelZoochoryCognition/README.md

-# The role of cognition and movement of seed-dispersing animals in shaping plant distributions
+# How spatiotemporal cognition and movement of seed-dispersing animals influence plant distribution

-This repository contains the codes and results to reproduce the paper **"The role of cognition and movement of seed-dispersing animals in shaping plant distributions"** by Benjamin Robira.
+This repository contains the codes and results to reproduce the paper **"How spatiotemporal cognition and movement of seed-dispersing animals influence plant distribution"** by Benjamin Robira, now published in Oikos.

 It is divided into several folders: